lucianlavric/lucianlavric/README.md

 ## 👷‍♂️ I’ve Built...
 - A grant collecting dashboard for [Fund Homecare Canada](https://fundhomecare.ca/), a nonprofit dedicated to supporting individuals in palliative care
+- A tool that analyzes video footage to see when users are being [gaslit](gaslytics-sigma.vercel.app)
 - A NBA draftboard for the 2025 NBA draft

 ## 💬 Languages